EqualifyEverything/equalify-v2-dashboard-mocks/README.md

 15. **Only show items tagged "WCAG 2.2 AA" and only show active and equalified items** because OCR only really cares about those.
 16. **Visit Account page** - Lucy loves Equalify and wants to add team members to view reprots.
 17. **Add cboyden@berkeley.edu to team and save.**
-18. This displays the email that Lucy would get from the OCR Review.
+18. Now view [19-emailed_summary.html](19-emailed_summary.html) to see what Lucy receives in email when her OCR audit is run.

 Demo is done.